dasch-swiss/dsp-ui-lib/docs/README.md

 The `mkdocs.yml` file is present in the top-level directory of the repo and the source files are in the `docs/` folder.

-Plugins have to be defined in `requirements.txt` and in github actions workflow `deploy-docs` step under `EXTRA_PACKAGES`.
+Plugins have to be defined in `requirements.txt` and in the github actions workflow `deploy-docs` step under `EXTRA_PACKAGES`.

 ## Getting Started